 - The Alignment, Interest Influence Matrix (AIIM) developed by Enrique Mendizabal at ODI is a great tool for plotting your pre-identified stakeholders and arranging them via alignment to your aims, interests and via their ability to change desired outcomes.

 - Participatory Impact Pathways Analysis (PIPA) is another participative approach to mapping stakeholders, which is ideally conducted with stakeholders present at the workshop or exercise.

-- This Stakeholder Influence Tool from Power Tools developed by the IEED is available in French, Spanish and Portuguese as well as English.
+- This Stakeholder Influence Tool from Power Tools developed by the IIED is available in French, Spanish and Portuguese as well as English.